Guide to the Collection

 Restrictions on Access

 There are restrictions on the use of this collection.
-Users must sign an agreement stating that they understand these restrictions for access to this collection.
+Users must sign an agreement stating that they understand these restrictions before they will be given access to the collection.

 Restrictions on Use

-All reproductions, including photocopies and digital photographs are for personal use only.
-Personal use copies may not be donated or deposited in other libraries or archives, or made available to other researchers without the written permission of the Massachusetts Historical Society.
+All reproductions, including photocopies and digital photographs, are for personal use only.
+Personal use copies may not be donated to or deposited in other libraries or archives, or made available to other researchers, without the written permission of the Massachusetts Historical Society.

 Gift of the estate of E. E. Cummings, Oct.
 1969, and of Elizabeth Cummings Qualey, 1969-1973.